Hisamera/expressjs_course/README.md

 # Building a Website with Node & ExpressJS
 This is the repository for Lynda.com course, [Building a Website with Node & ExpressJS]().
-The full course will be available at [lynda.com](http://lynda.com).
+The full course is available at [lynda.com](http://lynda.com).
 - [Author personal website](http://raybo.org)